ryanczm/Analytic-Musings/_posts/2024-04-01-BP-statistical-review.md

 * Excess gasoline from European refineries who process light sweet flows to meet US consumption while US refineries in turn ship excess diesel to meet heavy demand in Europe due to processing heavier crudes.
 * Strong refining capacity means the US imports heavier crudes from SA and ships the product back to them.
 Why does the US export so much back to central and SA?
 This would imply refining capacity in SA is insufficient to meet domestic demand, or the product prices are cheaper.
 * Other notable product flows are Russian product to Europe and Europe product to Africa (?)
-* On the import side, we can notice Singapore being a regional hub in Southeast Asia for refined products, and India being a strong exporter of product.
+* On the import side, we can notice Singapore being a regional hub in Southeast Asia for refined products, and India being a strong exporter of product - presumably excess refining capacity.

 But what accounts for these flows?

 ## The Platts Periodic Table and Refinery Specs

 I soon realized the key was to understand the refinery diets and crude characteristics of each region.
 Platts provides a [_periodic table_]() of crude grades worldwide.
 I wanted to visualise this: so I manually scraped the data.
-Red and blue lights are API gravity thresholds for light (>34) and medium (>25).
-Here is the __interactive plot__:
+Red and blue lines are API gravity thresholds for light (>34) and medium (>25).
+Here is the __interactive plot__ to play around with.
+The markers are scaled by field production levels.
+Hovering over a grade, we can see the location, specs and production levels.
+The text indicates grades that are used in a benchmark (e.g WAF, Urals, WTI, Dated Brent).

 {% include html_assets/platts.html %}